glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 You might think that there is an error your application, but all your logs and metrics seem to indicate that it's doing just fine.
 The truth is, that although the AWS Load Balancer Controller is a fantastic piece of software, it is surprisingly tricky to roll out releases without downtime.

+I am Jakob—an engineer working at Glasskube, which helps companies distribute their application to customer-controlled environments.
+We build an Open Source Software Distribution platform called Distr (https://github.com/glasskube/distr), the [hosted version](https://app.distr.sh/) of which is running on AWS EKS.

 In this blog post I will share what we have learned in the process of achieving this goal, hopefully in a way that you can adapt to your own application.
 But before getting to the solution, let's take a look under the hood and learn how the AWS Load Balancer Controller actually works.